fukurosan/Trassel/docs/README.md

 	rendererOptions?: {
 		/** Label text for the edge */ label?: string
-		/** Should the edge be dotted? */ dotted?: boolean
 		/** Color of the edge */
 		color?: string
 		/** Background color of the edge label */